dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 # Content

 ## Code quality
-Before creating the code, it is crucial to prioritize its quality.
+Before creating the code, it is crucial to prioritize its **quality**.
 It should be the foremost consideration in the development process.
-To ensure code quality, we can utilize automated tools that help with code analysis. owever, it's important to note that automated tools may not cover all the necessary rules.
+To ensure **code quality**, we can utilize automated tools that help with code analysis.
+However, it's important to note that automated tools may not cover all the necessary rules.
 As a result, manual code review becomes essential to enforce coding standards.
 Personally, I have dedicated significant time to code reviewing and checking for adherence to [code style](https://github.com/dimanikulin/fva/blob/master/CodeStyle.md).
 Additionally, I have employed **Python** to create additional code checks.
 It is worth mentioning that not all rules can be checked automatically, requiring manual effort in certain cases.

 ## Code documentation